|

 When

-Jesus says that He is the vine and His people are
+Jesus says that He is the vine and His people are His

-His branches, we understand that He is speaking in
+branches, we understand that He is speaking in

 figurative language again.
 Jesus is not literally a

-vine with branches coming off Him and fruit hanging
+vine with branches coming off Him and fruit hanging on

-very familiar to these Jewish disciples, familiar
+familiar to these Jewish disciples, familiar because

-vineyards in Judea.
-The disciples would easily be
+Judea.
+The disciples would easily be able to grasp the

-able to grasp the truth of which Jesus spoke if He
+truth of which Jesus spoke if He used this figure.

-used this figure.
-Besides, this figure would be
+Besides, this figure would be familiar because it was

-biblical language.
-In the Old Testament, Israel was
+part of Old Testament, biblical language.
+In the Old

-called “God’s vine”-for example, Psalm 80:8,
+example, Psalm 80:8, 9.

 When